Procol Harum – In Concert with the Danish National Concert Orchestra and Choir

 In Concert with the Danish National Concert Orchestra and Choir, by Procol Harum, is a live album released 2009.
 It was recorded in Ledreborg Castle in Denmark.

 This album is also noteworthy because it contains a song that Procol Harum have never released before - "Symphathy [sic] for the Hard of Hearing".
 This is a song about the Second World War that was previously on Gary Brooker's solo album "Lead Me to the Water".
-The Rest Tracks are from the DVD, but not on the CD.
-The CD has 10 Songs, but the track list here is from DVD.
+The CD has 10 Songs, the track list here is from DVD.